m4n0b0dy/Doom/README.md

 album_list: list of strings of album names\
 song_list: list of strings of song names\
 use_ind_artists: boolean that is rarely used, use case described above\
-returns a dictonary of artist song info in this format (multiple artists:respective albums:respective songs:respective lyrics)
+returns: a dictonary of artist song info in this format (multiple artists:respective albums:respective songs:respective lyrics)
 ```
 pull_link_from_art(conn, artist_name)
 ```